kddubey/cappr/thoughts.md

 in a misleading way.
 But it performed [well enough](https://cappr.readthedocs.io/en/latest/6_computational_performance.html).

-A major todo is to make caching compatible with non-GPT-2 HuggingFace models.
+A major todo was to make caching compatible with non-GPT-2 HuggingFace models.
 I tabled that because I figured most users would just use OpenAI, not HuggingFace.
-Seeing how popular Llama is today, I think tabling that work may have been a mistake.
+Seeing how popular self-hosting is today, that was *almost* a mistake.
+I say *almost* because I would've been too early.
+Quantized Llama 2 models were only released and supported by HuggingFace a few weeks ago.

 ## Marketing matters